joshicola/gear-building-gui/README.md

     - verbose config validation against manifest
     - compress working directory to a file in output
 * notify on pep8 violations(??)
+* integration with gear-toolkit

 ### Other

 Other "Nice to Haves":

 * create a pip-installable and conda-installable packages of the gear-builder-gui for ease of use and version management.
+* Save a "Project" file that can be used as a template to add or remove desired features.
+    - a json format having manifest, dockerfile, runscript sections (.gear???).
+* Bundle all gear-essentials into a compressed file
+    - manifest/dockerfile/runscripts/gear_definition (.gear???)